sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 appendScriptTag('https://example.com/falafel.js', useCORS=false)
 ```

-Here, it’s obvious what this code does.
+It’s obvious what the code above does.
 Names serve as inline documentation.

 Unfortunately, JavaScript doesn’t support named parameters yet, but we can use an object instead: